 Explore Parikia: Paros’ Port

 Parikia is the capital and largest village on Paros and has been a commercial center throughout the centuries.
-Parikia is the first place in Paros that you get to see as soon as you arrive on the island and everyone knows they have arrived at their destination when they see Parikia’s landmark: the famous Parikia windmill!
+It is the first place in Paros that you get to see as soon as you arrive on the island and everyone knows they have arrived at their destination when they see Parikia’s landmark: the famous windmill!

 Parikia has a maze of whitewashed streets and passages and is fully touristically developed with all kinds of restaurants and taverns, vibrant nightlife, and craft workshops.